-Zinc could potentially work, at least according to a 2011 study by Venkatratnam and Lents that was published in the Oxford Academic Journal of Analytical Toxicology.
+Zinc could potentially work, at least according to a 2011 study by Venkataratnam and Lents published in the Oxford Academic Journal of Analytical Toxicology.
 The two scientists found that zinc could block THC metabolites and decrease detection levels in urinalysis.

 You can achieve the result by ingesting a zinc supplement or using it as an adulterant in zinc sulfate form.
-However, new methods of detecting zinc in urine tests have been recently developed, but if your test is analyzed by a lab using older methods, you may have a shot at sneaking through.
+However, new methods of detecting zinc in urine tests have been recently developed, but if your analysis is scrutinized by a lab using older methods, you may have a shot at sneaking through.

 Certain Detox Drinks Appear to Work

 The question of whether detox drinks work is a controversial topic.
 They are supposed to work by cleansing your system of THC.
-In most cases, these drinks act like diuretics, but contain supplements to help the urine look more legitimate.
+In most cases, these drinks act as diuretics but contain supplements to help the urine look more legitimate.

-As these drinks usually involve drinking plenty of water, your urine will be diluted but still look natural.
-Customer reviews reveal that some detox drinks are effective while others are complete garbage.
+As these drinks usually involve drinking plenty of water, your urine is diluted but still looks natural.
+Customer reviews reveal that some detox drinks are useful, while others are complete garbage.
 One suspects that there is a lot of luck involved in some of these drinks, which probably mask THC rather than flushing it from the system.

 Final Thoughts on THC Detox Myths